Welcome To Denver

 - Trade 85 foreign currencies

-- Note: you may use your credit card to withdraw US dollars at any ATM machine at the airport
+Note: A credit card can be used to withdraw US dollars at any airport ATM machine

 Tax and Duty-Free Shops